Working with the independent and voluntary sector

 Much of the programme is designed to be multi-agency with staff from different professional backgrounds trained together to help promote integrated working.

-Please use the course request form (PDF 64kb) to apply for training.
-Please ensure you complete all sections of the form.
+To apply for training, please use the course request form (PDF 70KB).
+Please complete all sections of the form.
 A hard copy can be found within the programme.

 Charges and cancellation policy